Advancing rare disease research with powerful protein profiling

 Understanding DMD at the protein level

-- SomaScan technology was used to screen for protein biomarkers associated with DMD using serum samples from 2 independent cohorts.
+- SomaScan technology was used to screen for protein biomarkers associated with DMD using serum samples from two independent cohorts.

 - The SomaScan Assay identified 44 circulating serum biomarkers associated with patients with DMD vs the healthy control group.